From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsubsection{Inference steps}

-The number of inference steps is a key factor in generative model performance.
+Inference steps is key to generative model.
 More steps improve quality at higher computational cost.
-As shown in Figure~\ref{fig:steps}, we evaluate this effect on two representative tasks under DAI=No and DAI=Yes conditions.
-Similar trends are observed across other tasks in DenseWorld.
-DenseDiT demonstrates stable performance across a wide range of inference steps, with a noticeable improvement up to around 20 steps.
-This indicates that approximately 20 steps provide a favorable balance between accuracy and efficiency.
+As shown in Fig.~\ref{fig:steps}, we evaluate this effect on two tasks under DAI=No and DAI=Yes conditions, with similar trends across other tasks in DenseWorld.
+DenseDiT performs stably across a wide range of steps, with a noticeable improvement up to 20 steps.
+This indicates that 20 steps provide a balance between accuracy and efficiency.
 Notably, for DAI=Yes tasks, performance slightly declines beyond 30 steps, likely due to over-sampling effects degrading fine-grained details~\cite{nichol2021improved}.